ICJIA/icjia-accessibility-portal/content/faqs.md

 ### Why does your agency need to worry about digital accessibility?
 What does the April 2026 deadline mean?

-**As an Illinois state agency, your agency has legal obligations under both state and federal law to ensure digital content is accessible.** The April 24, 2026 compliance deadline is not optional — it's a legal requirement that applies directly to all Illinois state agencies.
+**As an Illinois state agency, your agency must comply with both state and federal accessibility requirements (IITAA and ADA Title II) to ensure digital content is accessible.** The April 24, 2026 compliance deadline is not optional — it applies directly to all Illinois state agencies.

 **Why this matters for Illinois state agencies:**